Making better products

 WE Fashion has set two goals to achieve the above, the goals are subdivided into different actions.

 - Make all product stages more sustainable and transparent

 Are you interested in reading more about what goals we have set and what we have achieved to make better products?
 You can find our latest sustainability report on the Transparency page.

 Sustainable raw materials strategy

-At the launch of the WE Fashion Sustainable Raw Materials Strategy, we set the goal that by 2020 half our collections will be made from sustainable materials.
+At the launch of the WE Fashion Sustainable Raw Materials Strategy, we set the goal that by the end of 2020 half our collections will be made from sustainable materials.
 Because cotton has a 70% share in our products, we focus primarily on purchasing sustainable cotton.
 In order to achieve this, we have become a member of the Better Cotton Initiative (BCI), and have formulated targets for the various purchasing departments.

-The second commitment we made, is signing the 2025 Sustainable Cotton Pledge.
+WE Fashion signed the 2025 Sustainable Cotton Pledge.
 With this pledge we commit to only use sustainable cotton in our products by 2025.
 But we aim to achieve this goal rather sooner!